 - Transfer from your TFSA at another financial institution:

-Complete the TFSA Additional Investments/Renewals/Withdrawals for Existing TFSA Contracts form, print it, sign pages one and three and mail it to us along with a recent TFSA statement.
+Complete the TFSA Additional Investments/Renewals/Withdrawals for Existing TFSA Contracts form (located in our Forms Centre), print it, sign pages one and three and mail it to us along with a recent TFSA statement.

 Motive TFSA deposits and interest rates will be value dated for the date the funds are received at Motive Financial.
 For Motive TFSA GICs, a deposit acknowledgement will be sent to your mailing address within 5 to 7 business days.